kroggen/mamba.c/README.md

 No support for batches.
 The code is minimal for learning purposes.

-Even so, it is way faster than pytorch on CPU!!!
+Even so, it is faster than pytorch on CPU!!!

 ## Fast Start